 In November 2020, we announced that we had finalized the protocol for our potential registrational clinical trial in NSCLC, IOV-LUN-202, to investigate LN-145 in patients with recurrent or metastatic NSCLC, without driver mutations, who previously received a single line of approved systemic therapy of combined checkpoint inhibitor and chemotherapy.
 The IOV-LUN-202 clinical trial, which continues to enroll patients, includes three cohorts.
-Cohorts 1 and 3 of the IOV-LUN-202 clinical trial are enrolling patients who presented with a PD-L1 tumor proportion score, or TPS, of less than one percent at the time they started front-line therapy.
-In Cohort 2 is enrolling patients with a PD-L1 TPS of greater than or equal to one percent at the time they started front-line therapy.
-In Cohort 3 we are exploring LN-145 manufactured from core biopsy using our Gen 3 manufacturing process.
+Cohorts 1 and 3 of the IOV-LUN-202 clinical trial are enrolling patients with a PD-L1 tumor proportion score, or TPS, of less than one percent at the time they started front-line therapy.
+In Cohort 2 is enrolling LN-145 manufactured from core biopsy using our Gen 3 manufacturing process.
 Patient dosing commenced in IOV-LUN-202 in the second quarter of 2021 and we intend to continue to enroll patients in the IOV-LUN-202 clinical trial throughout 2022.